beartype/beartype/doc/src/faq.rst

   Pylance <Pylance_>`__).
 Those types are merely placeholder stubs; they do *not* correspond to actual Boto3_ types and thus break runtime type-checkers (including beartype) when used as type hints.
-* **Beartype** by fabricating your own `PEP-compliant beartype validators
+* **Beartype** by fabricating your own :ref:`PEP-compliant beartype validators
-  <Beartype Validators_>`__, enabling beartype to validate arbitrary objects
+  <api:beartype.vale>`, enabling beartype to validate arbitrary objects against
-  against actual Boto3_ types at runtime when used as type hints.
+  actual Boto3_ types at runtime when used as type hints.
 You already require beartype, so no additional third-party dependencies are required.
 Those validators are silently ignored by static type-checkers; they do *not* enable context-aware code completion across compliant IDEs.

 "B-but that *sucks*!
 How can we have our salmon and devour it too?", you demand with a tremulous quaver.
 Excessive caffeine and inadequate gaming did you no